Q: What is Amazon MQ?

 Amazon MQ is suitable for enterprise IT pros, developers, and architects who are managing a message broker themselves–whether on-premises or in the cloud–and want to move to a fully managed cloud service without rewriting the messaging code in their applications.

 Q: What does Amazon MQ manage on my behalf?

 Amazon MQ manages the work involved in setting up a message broker, from provisioning the infrastructure capacity you request–including broker instances and storage–to installing the broker software.
 Once your broker is up and running, Amazon manages ongoing software upgrades, security updates, and fault detection and recovery.
 Amazon MQ stores messages redundantly across multiple Availability Zones (AZs) for message durability.
 With active/standby brokers, Amazon MQ automatically fails over to a standby instance in the event of a failure so you can continue sending and receiving messages.

-Q: How do I migrate if I'm using a different message broker instead of ActiveMQ?
+Q: How do I migrate if I'm using a different message broker instead of ActiveMQ or RabbitMQ?